RonyValle/FinalPack/README.md

 ## Week3

-In week 3 we read chapter 3 titled "Devices"
+In week 3 we read chapter 3 titled "Devices" In this chapter I learned about the /dev/null directory.
+Evrything that gets sent to this directory will be discarted by the kernel.
+I also learn about the dd utility and about its different uses.
+I used this utility when I created my bootable USB drive.
+Find that documantation here:

+***

+## Week4

+***

+## Week5&6

+***

+***

+## Week7

+***